-“i WeNt tO lAw ScHoOL bEcAusE i SuCk aT mAth LOL”
+“How do you calculate your score on the California Bar Exam?
+How does grading work? i WeNt tO lAw ScHoOL bEcAusE i SuCk aT mAth LOL”

 I can feel a blood vessel dilating in my head and an urge to throw my keyboard out the window every time I hear someone say this.
 If this is your idea of a joke, just leave this planet now before things get more embarrassing for both of us.